wiggin77/thekeyctl/README.md

 If a future firmware build fails to boot correctly, use the physical `S1` reset button to enter Atmel DFU mode and flash a known-good image again.

-## License

-Add the license appropriate for this repository.